 Galatians 3:16-17 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.
 17 And this I say, [that] the covenant, that was confirmed before of God in Christ, the law, which was four hundred and thirty years after, cannot disannul, that it should make the promise of none effect.

-The Second way of counting the "sojourning," is Four hundred years ...
-The four hundred years is a round number from the persecution of Isaac to the Exodus which was exactly 400 years.
+The Second way of counting the "sojourning," is Four hundred years The 400 years are a round number from the persecution of Isaac to the Exodus which was exactly 400 years.
+Genesis 15:13 & Acts 7:6